No audition is required for entrance into the undergraduate programs in the Division of Communication.

 The faculty will make a recommendation, and candidates will be notified individually by the Office of Admission of their acceptance status and any course deficiencies, etc.

 Questions or comments:

-For further information, contact Mr. David Schwingle, head of the dramatic arts department.
+For further information, contact Mr. David Schwingle, coordinator of graduate studies in theatre arts.